boardgameio/boardgame.io/README.md

 * **UI Agnostic**: Vanilla JS client with bindings for React / React Native.
 * **Component Toolkit**: Components for hex grids, cards, tokens.

-The framework has a modular design, so you can swap out any part of it with your own custom implementation.
-For example, you can connect it to any storage backend, or change the underlying transport layer (socket.io) to a different implementation.
+The framework is modular and made up of pluggable adapters, so you can swap out any part of it with your own custom implementation.
+For example, you can connect it to any storage backend, or change the underlying websocket layer to a different implementation.
 Even though bindings are provided for React, you can use the vanilla JS client to connect it to any client-side framework (see the examples in this repository for how to use threejs).